rahultoraskarr/blockchain-automation-framework/docs/source/operations/removing_org_fabric.md

 To add a new organization a fully configured Fabric network must be present already, i.e. a Fabric network which has Orderers, Peers, Channels (with all Peers already in the channels).
 The corresponding crypto materials should also be present in their respective Hashicorp Vault.

 ---
-**NOTE**: Addition of a new organization has been tested on an existing network which is created by BAF.
+**NOTE**: Removing an organization has been tested on an existing network which is created by BAF.
 Networks created using other methods may be suitable but this has not been tested by BAF team.

 ---